Discover the truth about home security systems: Do they truly deter crime? Unveiling insights from experts and criminals.

 Types of home security cameras to consider

-You can choose from an assortment of security cameras.
+There are an assortment of security cameras to choose from.
 In the next few sections, we’ll go over some of the most common types of security cameras, what they do, and how they work.

 Wired security cameras

-Wired security cameras inside your home typically have a dome shape.
-When you install one on your ceiling, they can monitor a large area inside of your house.
+Wired security cameras inside the home can monitor a large area inside of your house when installed on your wall or ceiling.
 These cameras will normally use a coaxial cable to connect to a recording machine.
 These security cameras can be difficult to hook up, so it’s best to have a professional install them.

-Wired security cameras located outside your house usually have a long, cylindrical shape.
-They’re nicknamed bullet cameras because they’re shaped like rifle bullets.
+Wired security cameras located outside your house may have a long, cylindrical shape, giving them the nickname bullet cameras.
 Typically, these cameras are installed high up on the wall outside your home.
 These cameras also generally require professional installation.

 Wired security cameras don’t normally require plug-ins because they’re hardwired into your existing electrical system.
 Both dome-shaped security cameras and bullet-style security cameras have LED lights that make it possible for them to record in low or no-light settings.